All Episodes

 You see how bizarre some of this starts to sound?

-Yes, yes, I'll send you that too.
+Yes, yes, I'll send you that, too.

-Well, and you understand that tomography means being able to somehow see underneath the surface of the ground?
+Well, and you understand that tomography means being able to somehow see underneath the surface of the ground.

 I have not found anything in the congressional stuff anywhere.

-But in the last 12 months or so, you have not gotten any kind of The best we've gotten is a February 1990 document that we generally refer to as the RFP document.
+The best we've gotten is a February 1990 document that we generally refer to as the RFP document.

-RFP stands for?
+And RFP stands for?

-Request for Proposal.
+Request for a proposal.

 Okay.

-be what I would go out to the various people that might try to build this thing.
+It would be what I would go out to the various people that might try to build this thing.

-Should it be the meeting where they all got together and they picked some bidders and
+It would be the meeting where they all got together and they picked some bidders and what the bidders could do, that kind of thing.

 Who wrote that RFP and held the meeting?